Appearance

 These series of steps show how to register and implement a simple Run Configuration.
 Run Configurations are used to run internal and external processes from within Consulo based products.
-To get familiar with the concept of a Run Configuration refer Run/Debug Configuration section of IntelliJ IDEA Web Help
+To get familiar with the concept of a Run Configuration refer to the Run/Debug Configuration section of the Consulo documentation.

 Pre-Requirements